Is your business ready to go global? We’re here to help.

 Driving sustainable success with ESG

-Companies can enhance their organization’s long-term societal, environmental, and financial value by understanding their impacts.
+Companies can improve their long-term societal, environmental, and financial value by understanding their impact.
 Identifying opportunities to integrate sustainability into business strategies is crucial.
-Furthermore, monitoring and transparently reporting outcomes contribute to this positive transformation.
+Visibility is also key.
+Monitoring and transparently reporting outcomes contribute to this positive transformation.

 As one of the world’s largest transportation companies, we’re committed to reducing our carbon footprint.
 Through the Reduce, Replace, Revolutionize strategy, we at FedEx are taking bold actions to achieve our goal of carbon neutral operations globally by 2040.
 To make this happen, we have pledged an initial investment of more than US$2 billion in three critical areas: